 This list is brief, but gives you an idea of what produce, herbs and spices to enjoy in your springtime diet.
 If you’d like to explore the Six Tastes of Ayurveda in more depth, I recommend starting with this article on sweet and working your way through salty, sour, bitter, pungent & astringent to learn more about the effects on body and mind each taste has.

 This springtime recipe incorporates several of the six tastes that balance kapha in early spring – basil, sprouts, coriander and clove are all astringent and promote gentle cleansing.
-Beets are also wonderful detoxifiers, supporting elimination and purification of the blood.
+Beets are also wonderful detoxifiers, supporting elimination and purification of the blood – great for pitta as the months heat up.
 And all lentils are also wonderful protein source when eating for kapha.
-I serve it slightly warm and with a dollop of goats milk yogurt to make it a meal.
+I serve it slightly warm alongside cooked quinoa and with a dollop of fresh goat milk yogurt to make it a balanced meal.

 2 large red beets, boiled, peeled & cubed